 "Never try to teach a pig to sing; it wastes your time and it annoys the pig." ~Robert Heinlein

 Warthogs are those seemingly self-assured individuals who are never at a loss for words.
-Their bellicose behavior dominates all aspects of their successful lives (a la Newt Gingrich.)
+Their bellicose behavior dominates all aspects of their successful lives (a la Donald Trump.)
 Neither polished nor good-looking, warthogs have stumbled upon a unique combination of aggression and charisma and have adopted it as their survival strategy.
 Although these ultra-intelligent animals are self-centered to the core, they do have a few redeeming qualities that make them worthy of business partnerships and interesting relationships.

 Little pride is taken in their physical appearance and they are homely in both personality and countenance.
 Preferring intimidation and bluster in achieving their goals, they have little inclination to observe social niceties.
 Their distaste for etiquette also extends to their backbiting and manipulation, but they can be quite charming when the situation calls for it.

 With their uncanny ability to discern the motives of others, warthogs are masters at spotting weaknesses in their opponents.
 But as is typical of most herbivores, their swaggering behavior stems from deep insecurities.
 Hostility is a wonderful defensive tool, made even more potent when combined with a quick tongue and sharp mind.